-Meet Daria from Mom in Management.
-She is a working mom who has managed a few business ventures in her past and is experienced as a mom manager first hand.
+Meet Daria.
+She is a working mom who has managed a few business ventures in her past and is an experienced manager.
 Daria shares how a good attitude and open communication can help you build your career while growing your family.

 Tell us about Mom In Management and the moms that are part of the community.